 A recent study of the migration and habitat preferences of breeding and wintering Sociable Lapwing highlights that fact that passage and wintering birds in the Middle East are reliant on farms and other irrigated land (Appleton, 2021; Donald et al 2021).
 It also appears that over the years they have learned to take more direct migratory pathways to reach these areas; Birds seen in Qatar are assumed to follow a “central” migration route directly southwards from their breeding areas in Kazakhstan rather than a much longer western route through Turkey and Syria, or an eastern route that takes them into India and Pakistan.
 The wintering site preference for Sociable Lapwing points to two issues (1) The importance of the growth in the number of farms in Qatar, and the generally low intensity way that they are managed and (2) The vulnerability of waste-water lagoons, another habitat used by the species in Qatar – these are affected by widely varying water levels and are often affected by human disturbance.

 During 2021, the International Ornithological Congress announced a number of taxonomic revisions to the IOC World Bird List.
 One of these revisions was to Graceful Prinia, a familiar sight in Qatar where it is a resident local breeder.
-Graceful Prinia (Prinia gracilis) sensu stricto has thus been split and a new species, Delicate Prinia (P. lepida) has been established.
+Graceful Prinia (Prinia gracilis) sensu lato has thus been split and a new species, Delicate Prinia (P. lepida) has been established.
 The split is supported by differences in structure, plumage, song and DNA (Alström et al., 2021).
 Differences are subtle and to complicate the picture, both species include a number of subspecies.

 Delicate Prinia occurs from the easternmost parts of the Arabian peninsula northwards and eastwards into Iran, Iraq and India.
 Graceful Prinia occurs in Saudi Arabia, Egypt and Oman.
-The status of Graceful Prinia and Delicate Prinia in Qatar and adjacent parts of Saudi Arabia is currently under investigation since these are at the boundary of the distribution of the two species.
+The status of Graceful Prinia and Delicate Prinia in Qatar and adjacent parts of Saudi Arabia is currently under investigation since these areas are at the boundary of the distribution of the two species.
 It currently appears likely that both are present in Qatar but details of their exact distribution remain to be established.

 Key distinguishing field characteristics are: